 A key ingredient in the proofs of Theorems \ref{thm:timeRegBounds}-\ref{thm:matDvPCts} and Lemma \ref{bd:matDvOfLpPiece} is the fundamental commutator estimate for the Reynolds stress used in the proof of energy conservation in \cite{CET}.
-We give a new proof of this estimate below which is more robust in that it allows us to take advective derivatives as well as spatial derivatives.
-Several techniques in the proof below are inspired by analogous estimates for solutions constructed by convex integration in \cite{isett}, and we will comment on these analogies in the course of the proof.
+We give a new proof of this estimate below that is more robust in that it allows us to take advective derivatives as well as spatial derivatives.
+Some techniques in the proof below draw inspiration from analogous estimates for solutions constructed by convex integration in \cite{isett}, and we will comment on these analogies in the course of the proof.